ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PropertyAnimation.rst

 In many cases these properties do not need to be explicitly specified, as they can be inferred from the animation framework:

+.. _sdk_qtquick_propertyanimation_Value Source / Behavior               When an animation is used as a value-prop:

 +--------------------------------------+--------------------------------------+
 | Value Source / Behavior              | When an animation is used as a value |
 |                                      | source or in a Behavior, the default |